mandreasen/CSGOCoordinator/README.md

 * `outcomeId` - CS:GO outcome id in string format
 * `token` - CS:GO token in integer format

 Requests match info.
-Listen for the `matchList` event for response.
+Listen for the `gameInfo` event for response.

 ### csgo.match.requestRecentGames()

 Request match info of your recent played games.
-Listen for the `matchList` event for response.
+Listen for the `recentGames` event for response.

 ### csgo.match.requestMatchmakingStats()

 Request matchmaking stats.
 Listen for the `matchmakingStats` event for response.

+### csgo.match.requestLiveGameForUser(accountId)

+Request live game info for user.
+Listen for the `liveGameForUser` event for response.

+### csgo.match.requestCurrentLiveGames()

+Request current live games.
+Listen for the `currentLiveGames` event for response.

 # Events
 ### ready